In brief …

 that church, and was an occasion which evoked many memories of its 90 year

 history.
-For about 3 years, Devon Meadows UCA congregation went into
+About 3 years later, Devon Meadows UCA congregation went into temporary recess.

-Rev Wendy Snook started in February 2008 assisted with our multicultural diversity and foundation work in establishing the Food Truck, concluding her ministry with us in 2016.
+Rev Wendy Snook February 2008 – 2016 assisted with our multicultural diversity and foundation work in establishing the Food Truck.

 Cranbourne Regional UCA church is growing in new ways, filled with hope and enthusiasm for whatever lies ahead.